Sunday, May 12, 2013

 (4) Jesus leaves his blessing of "Peace" on the disciples, a peace not as this world would give (i.e. attempt to give) but a peace based on the promise of God's dwelling with them, continuing presence with them through the Holy Spirit, and promise already made (14:1-6) that all will be well.

-(5) Far from despairing at the loss of Jesus, the disciples should be rejoicing "because the Father is greater than I".
 At this point we may be wise to acknowledge some limitation in our understanding of this enigmatic phrase.
 We might be more helped if Jesus had said "because the Father has everything under control" or "the Father is able to continue working in the world as if I were still with you."
 Jesus doesn't say that, though something of those two sentiments may be bound into the meaning of "the Father is greater than I."

-Then Jesus in the last few verses of the passage faces (in the enigmatic manner of the Jesus presented to us in this gospel) the immediate future: "for the ruler of this world is coming".
-When Jesus says that "He has no power over me" he must be talking about ultimate power, for within a few hours the ruler of the world, also known as the prince of darkness, will have drawn Jesus to his execution on the cross.
+When Jesus says that "He [= ruler of this world] has no power over me" he must be talking about ultimate power, for within a few hours the ruler of the world, also known as the prince of darkness, will have drawn Jesus to his execution on the cross.
 But, as we readers know (but the disciples present on that occasion did not), it is not death which is the end of Jesus on earth but resurrection.
-The ruler of the world is undone and the gospel spreads throughout that world, the knowledge that Jesus has indeed "loved the Father" (verse 31).
+So the ruler of the world is undone and the gospel spreads throughout that world.
+However John does not put it like that (which a gospel writer like Mark might have done, see Mark 14:9).
+John actually writes in v.
+31,

 In relation to life in heaven, John 14:23-29 sets us on the way to growth in Christian maturity, built on confidence in God's promises to us in Christ and on the gift of the Holy Spirit to us.